shane-staret/Poker-Game-Bucknell-CSCI-205/README.md

 #### **JUnit**
 Version Number: 5.5.2
 Description: JUnit is a unit testing library.
 It is used to test individual methods within varying interconnected classes within a Java application.
 This is useful because JUnit tests can be used to confirm that a particular method is working, even when other components of the application that it depends on may not be fully implemented.
 These tests can be used to confirm the solidarity of a particular method and can be extremely helpful when debugging issues.

-## Execution Instructions
-Using the command line:
-1. Clone the repository: `git clone https://github.com/shane-staret/Poker-Game-Bucknell-CSCI-205.git`
-3. Navigate to the JAR file (from the directory you cloned the repo into): `cd Poker-Game-Bucknell-CSCI-205/dist`
-4. Execute the JAR file: `java -jar PokerGame.jar`